saasform/saasform/packages/express-session/README.md

 - [x] Issue a new JWT token when the result of `jwtFromReq` changes (e.g., set a user id)
 - [x] Transparently upgrade existing original Express sessions (retrieve data from db with old id, generate JWT token, store data with new id)
 - [x] Use `hash(sessId)` instead of `sessId` as primary key in the store
-- [x] Prevent race condition that would re-save a destroyed session in MemoryStore
+- [x] Prevent [race condition](https://github.com/saasform/saasform/blob/main/packages/express-session/test/session.js#L2467) that would re-save a destroyed session (fix in MemoryStore)
 - [x] Support key rotation (sign with the latest private key, try to verify with older public keys as well)
 - [ ] Add async keys provider (retrieve keys from req and/or token)
 - [ ] Support verifier only mode (public keys only, no private key)